 I was willing to concede that this reading of the matter did have a strong feeling of admiring the “Martian canals” and it might turn out to be just as much of an optical illusion as they had.
 But if it did, then there wasn’t a lot of likelihood that I was going to much enjoy the enshrinement of the escalating hypocrisies of all Rowling’s “Warriors for the Light” that seemed scheduled for the 7th book.

 So, I was pinning my own hopes upon the reading that we were not going to have the whole story, until we had the whole story.

 But I’d been wrong before.

-I took Rowling’s hints on there being a Christian theme to the resolution of the series at face value in the spring of 2005 when I applied my understanding of Christianity to spinning out the original iteration of the Premature Prediction (now reposted as the ‘Redeeming the Potterverse’ essay).
+I took Rowling’s hints on there being a Christian theme to the resolution of the series at face value in the spring of 2005 when I applied my understanding of Christianity to spinning out the original iteration of the Premature Prediction (now spun off and reposted as the ‘Redeeming the Potterverse’ essay).
 In that I postulated a “redemption pattern” which allowed for the salvation of Harry, Tom, and the wizarding world itself.
 It wasn’t even that much of a stretch.
-The pieces were all there; it was all right out of the heroic journey monomyth; there wasn’t anything to absolutely contradict it; I thought it worked.
+The pieces were all there; it was all right out of the heroic journey monomyth; there wasn’t anything to absolutely contradict it in canon; I thought it worked.